werf/werf/docs/pages/guides/advanced_build/mounts.md

 Also, approximately `77MB` of space occupy files in directories mounted with `from: tmp_dir`.
 These files also excluded from the image and deleted from the host at the end of image building.

-The total size difference between images with and without using mounts is about 730 MB (the result of 1.04 GB — 335 MB).
+The total size difference between images with and without using mounts is about `730MB` (the result of 1.04GB — 335MB).

 **Our example shows that with using werf mounts the image size smaller by more than 68% than the original image size!**